PrometheusVault/ember/docs/configuration.md

 Unknown top-level keys trigger warnings so you can catch typos before the node reboots.

+Tips:

+- Set `logging.level: DEBUG` (or export `EMBER_LOG_LEVEL=DEBUG`) to trace
+  planner/responder prompts and llama.cpp interactions directly in the REPL.
+- Leave it at `INFO` for normal usage so only high-level events are surfaced.

 Edit with `vim config/system.yml`, keeping YAML indentation (two spaces).

 ---